In the UK, there are around four million homes that are not connected to the main gas network. For years, the options were mainly:

-It’s worth noting that log boilers need a very large hot water storage tank — no less than 50 litres per kW output, so our 28kW boiler would need a 1,400 litre cylinder.
+It’s worth noting that log boilers need a very large hot water storage tank — no less than 50 litres per kW output, so a 28kW boiler would need a 1,400 litre cylinder.
 Solar panels also need a bigger than average hot water cylinder, but typically this is 250 to 350 litres.
 This size of cylinder would be more than adequate for a heat pump or wood pellet boiler.

 There may be other concerns that affect your decision:

 Controls: The control systems are also fairly similar: a digital, touch-sensitive pad to set timing and temperature for each heated zone (or room).
-Remote control is now becoming increasingly prevalent enabling control from a PC or smart phone.
+Remote control is now becoming increasingly prevalent from a PC or smart phone.

 Storing Fuel: Storing wood pellets (or logs) will always be an issue but, for wood pellets at least, no more of an issue than oil.
 Waterproof stores are now easily available and even underground storage is becoming more common.

 Noise: Noise emissions from air-source heat pumps can also be an issue.
 But today’s models are quieter than previously, with noise deflector boxes now available.